opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 * [Where can I find information about shipping in the mini-app?](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#where-can-i-find-information-about-shipping-in-the-mini-app")

 ### Where can I view my order statuses?
-From the E-commerce Order mini-app, go to the Orders tab to see the list of orders you made.
+From the E-commerce Order mini-app, go to the **Orders** tab to see the list of orders you made.
 The order statuses are displayed on the right.
 You can tap in to know more about the status.

 The order statuses refer mostly to the approval aspect (e.g. if the order was approved or rejected).
 For shipping/delivery statuses and time, please check with the e-commerce store.

 ### What are the different order statuses in the mini-app?

-Refer to the table below for the different statuses.
+Refer to the table below.

-Legend:

-**Buyer** - The officer who checked out a cart with corporate billing.

-**AO** - Approving Officer, the officer who is approving the SVP purchase.

 | Status | What it means | Action needed by |
 | -------- | -------- | -------- |